isaacadams/resume/README.md

 - [x] add github icon + link / profile name
   - github icon + profile name for pdf report
   - github icon + link for web view

+## Troubleshooting

+- if resume output is cutting things off, usually on the right side, try opening the web app on a larger monitor and print again
+- if gh page doesnt update with latest, [try refreshing the page](https://stackoverflow.com/questions/20422279/github-pages-are-not-updating#27809833)

 ## Reading